 HE 721 | History of Higher Education | 3 |

-Students may choose the capstone course option or thesis option as described below.
+Students choose either the capstone course option or thesis option as described below.
+Electives can be taken outside of HE courses and should be selected in consultation with the advisor.

 Code | Title | Credits |